Set ’em up, Pardner

-Many interested in beer and whiskey history have gazed at old pictures of saloons and pubs and wondered what you could buy inside.
-Sometimes there are clues, a beer sign on the wall, a legible label on the backbar, a distiller’s name on a barrelhead.
+Many interested in beer and whiskey history gaze at old pictures of saloons and pubs and wonder, what could you buy inside?
+Sometimes there’s a clue, a beer sign on the wall, a readable label on the backbar, a distiller’s name on a barrelhead.

-The above menu is an exception.
-The full text can be seen here, a full-page ad printed in the Wibaux Pioneer, Montana, on July 25, 1907.
-The building in which the saloon was located is today Wibaux’ library, and many features of the original construction have survived.
+The menu above is an exception.
+Its full text can be seen here, a full-page ad in the Wibaux Pioneer of Montana, July 25, 1907.
+The building where the saloon was located is today Wibaux’ library.
+Many features of the original construction survive.

-And look at the offerings!
-There were six whiskeys available from the barrel.
-Five were straights and two blends.
+And look at the offerings: six whiskeys available from the barrel.
+Five straights and two blends.
 Of the straights, three appear to be ryes, and two bourbon.
-The prices listed are per gallon, so whiskey was available to take away as beer is today (again) in growlers.
+The prices are per gallon, so whiskey was available to take away, as beer is again today in growlers.

-There were two kinds of gin: Hollands, the original Dutch genever, and a London dry gin, Gordon, still a big name.
+There were two types of gin: Hollands, which is the original Dutch genever, and a London dry, Gordon’s, still a big name.
 Bass Ale and Guinness Stout were the imported beers.

-There was a Cognac, Hennessey, bigger than ever today, a California brandy, and a few fruit spirits.
+There was a Cognac too, Hennessey, bigger than ever today, a California brandy, and a few fruit spirits.

-For beer, Minnesota-based Hamm was name of the game, whether one kind or more on offer is not said.
-Hamm’s was a big brand in the 20th century in the Midwest and further west.
-A beer with that name is still sold.
-At the time, I’d suspect it had a vigorous taste from a goodly amount of malt and lots of hops – today, well I can’t say.
+For beer, Minnesota-based Hamm was the name of the game, whether one kind or more was on offer is not stated.
+Hamm’s was a major brand in the 20th century Midwest, and further west.
+A beer of the name is still sold.

 You can see that a boilermaker, or beer and a shot, was no trouble in this bar – or should I take that back.

-The “lunch goods” were the famous free lunch of the old saloon, salty foods to whet the appetite for more drink and lure in the crowd.
-We have good detail on what was offered, there was sardines, potted (minced and spiced) meats, sausage, cheese and crackers, and a seeming outlier, lobster.
+“Lunch goods” were the famous free lunch of the old saloon, salty foods to whet the appetite for drink and lure in the crowd.
+We have good detail on what was offered: sardines, potted (minced and spiced) meats, sausage, cheese and crackers, and a seeming outlier, lobster.

-I suspect at this time lobster was not the gourmet dish it is now.
+I suspect at this time lobster was not the high echelon dish it is now.
 Fishermen used to toss them back, they say… The shrimp were probably pickled, maybe the lobster too.

-The brand or source names in the whiskey section, certainly for the straight and Canadian whiskeys, all denoted top goods, assuming what was in the barrel or bottle wasn’t diluted or otherwise adulterated.
-I suspect they weren’t though as the ad is careful to note compliance with the Pure Food law, an early consumer measure.
+The brand or source names in the whiskey section, certainly for the straight and Canadian whiskeys, all denoted top goods.
+This is assuming the whiskeys weren’t diluted or otherwise adulterated.
+I suspect they weren’t, though, as the ad is careful to note compliance with the Pure Food law, an early consumer measure.

 Gibson was a major rye distillery in Pennsylvania founded by an Ulster immigrant, John Gibson.
-Old Crow needs no introduction.
+Old Crow needs no introduction to those who know whiskey.
 Maryland rye was famous in its day, etc.

-Finally, Beeretseq isn’t ignoring the wine list, for which the term eclectic is probably apposite.
+Finally, there is the wine list, for which the word eclectic comes to mind.

 Men then didn’t drink much wine, and the saloon was the preserve of men except for any dancing girls permitted on premises.
 Maybe the wines were consumed by them, courtesy their gentlemen friends.